muritane/executability-filter/README.md

 Execution requires resources.

+Resources are the inputs consumed, allocated, transformed, or required by execution.

 Examples include:

 - Time.

 - Energy.

 - Capital.

 - Information.

 - Attention.

 - Material inputs.

 Resources need not be sufficient.